noamnachu/Task-Manager/README.md

 Tasks are updated in real-time across all users' task lists.
 If an owner is deleted, their tasks are also deleted.
 If a participant is deleted, they are removed from the task's participant list.

-## Features

-- User authentication with unique user codes
-- Create and manage tasks with priorities and due dates
-- Collaborative task sharing with other users
-- Real-time status updates

 ## Design Pattern Implementation

 ### Bridge Pattern